vault27/Foundation/paloalto.md

 - Enterprise Data Loss Prevention (DLP) - cloud-based protection against unauthorized access, misuse, extraction, and sharing of sensitive information
 - SaaS Security Inline - works with Cortex Data Lake to discover all of the SaaS applications in use on your network

-## Configuration workflow

-- You enable IPv6 on interface
-- You configure address
-- You enable Duplicate Address Detection
-- You enable  NDP Monitoring - you can view the IPv6 addresses of devices on the link local network, their MAC address, associated username from User-ID, eachability Status of the address, and Last Reported date and time the NDP monitor received a Router Advertisement from this IPv6 address
-- You enable RA-Router Advertisment
-- You enable DNS support - include DNS information in Router Advertisment: Recursive DNS servers and lifetime, suffixes and lifetime, lifetime - the maximum length of time the client can use the specific RDNS Server to resolve domain names

 ## Artificial intelligence operations (AIOps)/Telemetry

 - When enabled, Telemetry allows the firewall to collect and forward traffic information to Palo Alto Networks